Frequently Asked Questions

 Unlike fiction, nonfiction is usually sold before a full book has been written.
 Instead of a manuscript, a proposal is used to submit to publishers—and therefore as agents, that’s what we’d like to see as well.
 For detailed guidelines on what goes into a proposal, take a look at Nonfiction Proposal Guidelines.

 Yes.
 If you send queries one at a time, it’ll take you forever!
 We assume that other agents (outside our agency—see below) also have the queries we do, and we don’t have a problem with that.
 However, you shouldn’t indiscriminately blanket the publishing community with queries.
 Targeted queries are far more likely to succeed, and if we can see that you’re sending it to every agent on the planet, we’re not going to be able to give it serious consideration.
-And you should tell us if other agents already have your full manuscript or if you already have an offer of representation.
+And you should tell us if you receive an offer of representation.

 Not really.
 An agent taking on a project can’t effectively manage a submission if the author starts the ball rolling—sometimes in the wrong direction!—so it’s important to seek out an agent before seeking out a publisher.
 You can rarely submit to a publisher more than once, so if publishers have passed on your work, our chances of success will shrink, so it’s harder for us to take something on.